filerjs/filer/README.md

 * No support for stream-based operations (e.g., `fs.ReadStream`, `fs.WriteStream`).

-Filer has other features lacking in node.js (e.g., swappable backend storage providers, support for encryption and compression, extended attributes, etc).
+Filer has other features lacking in node.js (e.g., swappable backend storage providers, extended attributes, etc).

 Like node.js, the API is asynchronous and most methods expect the caller to provide a callback function (note: like node.js, Filer will supply one if it's missing).